-With well over 150 years of combined experience, One Step's fully volunteer team have personally dealt with countless individuals across the country.
-Our bottom line remains helping as many animals as possible.
+With well over 150 years of combined experience, One Step’s team remains Committed to helping as many animals as possible.

 Before working full-time for the animals, Matt was a Research Fellow in the Department of Biology at the University of Pittsburgh, while working on a Ph.D. in Civil and Environmental Engineering at Carnegie Mellon University.
 Prior to that, Matt was a Department of Energy Global Change Fellow, during which time he earned an M.S. in Engineering and Public Policy at Carnegie Mellon University and an M.S. in the Department of Forest Ecology at the University of Illinois, Urbana-Champaign.

 Joe Espinosa, Co-Founder From his Unsung Hero award: When Joe Espinosa discovered the hidden truth about farmed animals 20+ years ago, not only did he change his diet, he immediately became an activist.